brentvatne/brentvatne.github.io/_posts/2015-04-10-react-native-view-component-1.markdown

 {% endhighlight %}

-But you will find much more than this in `SliderIOS.js`, because it's good manners to wrap the native component in React class that validates `propTypes`, applies any default styles, and in some cases (this one included) wraps an event callback.
+But you will find much more than this in `SliderIOS.js`, because it's good manners to wrap the native component in a React class that validates `propTypes`, applies any default styles, and in some cases (eg: this case) wraps an event callback.

 {% highlight javascript %}
 var SliderIOS = React.createClass({